farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 #### **MedicalRecord Aggregate**
 - Root entity: `MedicalRecord`
-- Contains medical content, attachments, creator information
+- Contains medical content, attachments, practitioner information (snapshot)
 - Business rules:
-  - Only creator can modify
+  - Only practitioner can modify
-  - Attachments are immutable
+  - Only practitioner can add or remove attachments
 - Automatically creates `Encounter` when created
 - **Why it's an aggregate**: Has its own consistency boundary, enforces modification rules